 Direct Cash Transfer to the Farmers

 Instead of subsidizing fertilizer (especially urea) plants and keeping the price of urea abnormally lower than market dictated prices, the government can simply transfer cash to farmers equivalent to the current fertilizer subsidy.
 It can be done through the JAM platform.
 It will help the state to offer subsidy support to poor households in a targeted and less distortive way.
 It can use using mobile money and post offices to transfer subsidies.
-This will lead to huge savingsby simply stopping the diversion of urea for non-agricultural uses and to other countries
+This will lead to huge savings by simply stopping the diversion of urea for non-agricultural uses and to other countries

 Tie-up with Gulf Countries to Set up Plants

 Pooled gas price for urea plants in India is more than three times higher than in Gulf countries.
 So the best way is setting up joint ventures in countries where gas price is relatively low.
-For Example, the Fertilizer Ministry’s joint venture in Oman, which allowed India to import fertilizer at prices almost 50 per cent cheaper
+For Example, the Fertilizer Ministry’s joint venture in Oman, which allowed India to import fertilizer at prices almost 50 percent cheaper

 Increase in Soil Testing Facility and Issuing Soil Health Cards

-Focus should be on testing the soil testing facility and issuing soil health cards after testing the soil.
+The focus should be on testing the soil testing facility and issuing soil health cards after testing the soil.

-Digitisation of Land Records
+Digitization of Land Records

 Without setting right the land records, it will be impossible to transfer the subsidy to beneficiaries or to issue soil health cards.

-- It will ensure financial benefits for all the stakeholders involved like the government of India, farmers, fertilizer manufacturers and the public at large
+- It will ensure financial benefits for all the stakeholders involved like the government of India, farmers, fertilizer manufacturers, and the public at large

 - It is the best tonic for the ailing fertilizer industry